 - The late David Ogilvy teaches copy layout and how to be ballsy with clients [if you’ve watched the Mad Men series you’ll recognize where the series quite likely was influenced to create its movie characters).

 - From AWAI I learned about false closes, the core foundation for writing good copy and a lots of other copy elements I haven’t found explained as well elsewhere.
 The list of good sources goes on and on.

-- Carlton’s materials are probably the best *single source* for learning conversational copywriting.
-Especially if a person is too lazy or just doesn’t have the time to sort through a ton of publications to learn about the business of writing copy.
+- Carlton’s materials are probably the best single source for learning *conversational copywriting*.
+Especially if a person doesn’t have the time to sort through multiple publications to learn about the business of writing copy.
 And Carlton’s materials are not filled with hidden advertising messages to get you to buy the next big bobble.
 That is a comfort.
-Then again, I’m pretty sure AWAI makes a heck of a lot more money than does million dollar copywriter John Carlton :p

 Getting Copy Clients

 As you may have noticed there are hundreds of how-to-write-copy courses and similar materials being sold online.
 (Most are total crap).
 Not many of those courses teach how to get clients starting from ground zero.

 The bottom line to most copywriting programs is you are required to have a track record, some winning controls, and a portfolio as a means of getting clients.
 Those ‘fluff’ courses are useless if you are starting out as a freelancer.
 You do not yet have a track record to make use of those questionable courses.